joshwest27/learning-journal/LJ-code201-day2.md

 #Learning Journal Day 9

 Day 9 was alright.
 I cant figure out the footer so I am not going to spend any more time on it.
 2 days of trying to figure it out is not a good use of time.
 All the other elements seem to work well.
 Overall its going well.

+#Learning Journal Day 10

+I enjoyed lab today. we were given a printout of a website that we needed to construct in 4 hours.
+That was challenging but fun.
+It was much easier than I thought it would be.
+The cookie-stand is still giving me trouble.
+Not sure why I cannot figure out the footer.